-The discussion below explains the pros and cons of pitching your idea with only a confidentiality agreement and without having a patent application on file with the USPTO on your invention.
+The discussion below explains the pros and cons of pitching your idea with only a confidentiality agreement and without establishing patent pendency.

 For more information on where to obtain confidentiality agreements, see my article on Confidentiality Agreements.

-The primary benefit of using a confidentiality agreement to protect yourself in lieu of filing a patent application or establishing patent pendency is cost.
+The primary benefit of using a confidentiality agreement to protect yourself instead of filing a patent application or establishing patent pendency is cost.
 The cost for a confidentiality agreement is relatively inexpensive and should be in the hundreds of dollars range from a patent attorney.

-The cost for preparing and filing a patent application is significantly higher than the cost to prepare a confidentiality agreement.
-The high cost of preparing and filing the patent application to establish patent pending status may not be justified based on the limited number of pitches that you want to make.
-If you spend the money to prepare and file the patent application and everyone that you pitch to declines your offer, then you may be left with nothing to show for it.
+The cost of preparing and filing a patent application is significantly higher than the cost to prepare a non-disclosure agreement.
+The high cost of a patent application may not be justified based on the limited number of pitches that you want to make.
+If you spend money on the patent application and everyone that you pitch to declines your offer, then you may be left with nothing to show for it.

-Not everyone will enter into a confidentiality agreement
+Not all investors will enter into a confidentiality agreement

 Inventors are unlikely to enforce the contract because litigation is expensive

 Some people and companies are willing to enter into a confidentiality agreement.
 However, that does not provide much protect to inventors because the inventor must sue the person to enforce the NDA.
 The lawsuit means time and money that the inventor has to spend to get justice.
-In many instances, inventors will not enforce the contract because of the high cost to litigate and the uncertainty of the outcome from the litigation.
-Put simply, why would you want to enforce a contractual obligation when you are not guaranteed to win and will likely have a large outlay of cash?
-In general, if you are starting out, you won’t enforce the contract.
+In many instances, inventors will not enforce the contract because litigation is expensive and uncertain.
+Simply put, why would you want to enforce a contract when you are not guaranteed to win and you will have to spend a lot of money to win?
+In general, if you are starting, you won’t enforce the contract.
 You will most likely go forward with a different idea.

 Many exceptions to confidentiality

-The duty to keep the information or idea confidential has many exceptions.
-For example, if the recipient already knew about your idea before you submitted the idea to them then they would have no duty to keep your information confidential.
-This is problematic for you because you don’t know what the recipient had in their research and development pipeline at the time that you disclosed your invention to them.
+The duty to keep the information or idea confidential has many limitations.
+For example, if the recipient already knew about your idea before you submitted the idea to them, then they have no duty to keep your information confidential.
+This limitation is problematic for you because you don’t know what the recipient had in their research and development pipeline at the time that you disclosed your invention to them.
 They could launch a product later on.
 You might believe that they stole your idea.
 However, you don’t know if they already had the idea in research and development before you ever submitted it to them.
 You really don’t know if they violated the confidentiality agreement.

-After the idea is submitted to an investor or company for consideration, the parties might discuss the idea together.
+After submitting the idea to an investor or company for consideration, the parties might discuss the idea together.
 If the investor or company suggests modifications to the idea regardless of whether they are simple or truly innovative, there will be a dispute as to who owns those new ideas.
-You could argue that you already considered those aspects to your basic idea.
-However, that would just be an argument and the investor or company might still sue you to decide who owns those new ideas.
+You could argue that you already considered those variations to your idea.
+However, that would be an argument, and the investor or company might still sue you to decide who owns those new ideas.

-By preparing a patent application prior the disclosure, you are documenting your ideas and defining which variants, improvements to the ideas are yours.
-However, anything that the investor or company suggests that is not included in the patent application, the investor or company may try to claim as their own ideas.
+By preparing a patent application before the disclosure, you are documenting your ideas and defining which variants, improvements to the ideas are yours.
+However, anything that the investor or company suggests as improvements but is not included in the patent application, the investor or company may try to claim as their own ideas.